crz-dev/candy-icons-windows/README.md

 You can download all icons as a ZIP file from the releases section or from here:
 [Download ZIP](https://github.com/crz-dev/candy-icons-windows/archive/refs/heads/main.zip)

+**I recommend using the multisized icons for consistency accross the system.
+(They also look better res/cropped)**
+> There is also some slightly modified icons like a blue steam or classic proton in it.

 ---

 ## How to Use in Windows